michodgs25/Somerset-Trails/README.md

 During the evaluation of the feedback, it is clear the chrome extensions have a negative impact on every category of the site, performance is also negatively impacted due to the number of unique domains called such as font awesome or JQuery.
 I estimate that the site does indeed meet the required standard for mobile and the results attained from Google mobile test, back this estimation.
 Future iterations of the site to look further into solutions to improve these statistics, in particular, the performance category by reducing the special domains and reducing file size."*

 #### Update:
   - Through automating test provided by mobiReady, special domains have been reduced to six, future iterations to focus on reducing file size thus faster loading times.
+  In addition through testing scroll via mobile(Samsung Galaxy S10), scroll wasn't as smooth as could be, so removed the event-listener to see whether that was the issue.
+  Scroll turned out to be alot more smoother; future iterations to investigate this further.

 #### Lighthouse results discussed here: https://github.com/michodgs24/Somerset-Trails/issues/10#issue-634894703